orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.writeCacheFlushInactivityInterval

-Interval between 2 writes to the disk cache, if writes are done with an interval more than provided, all files will be fsynced before the next write, which doesn't allow /allows a data restore after a server crash (in ms)..
+Interval between 2 writes to the disk cache, if writes are done with an interval more than provided, all files will be fsynced before the next write, which allows a data restore after a server crash (in ms)..

 ```
 Setting name...: storage.diskCache.writeCacheFlushInactivityInterval